SpaceX capsule zips through practice drive by space station

 Dragon blasted off aboard a SpaceX Falcon 9 rocket from Cape Canaveral Air Force Station in Florida on Tuesday.

-If all goes as planned, station flight engineers Don Pettit and Andre Kuipers will use the station’s 58-foot (17.7-metre) robot arm to pluck Dragon from orbit shortly after 8 a.m.
-EDT (1200 GMT) on Friday and attach it to a berthing port on the station’s Harmony connecting node about three hours later.
+If all goes as planned, station flight engineers Don Pettit and Andre Kuipers will use the station’s 58-foot (17.7-metre) robot arm to pluck Dragon from orbit at about 11:30 a.m.
+EDT (1530 GMT) on Friday and attach it to a berthing port on the station’s Harmony connecting node.

 Dragon is carrying about 1,200 pounds (544 kg) of food, water, clothing and supplies for the station crew.